networknt/light-doc/content/en/about/presentation.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 When interacting with our customers, we have prepared some presentations.
-Here are some in PDF format and they might help users to understand the architecture and design of the light-platform.
+Here are some in PDF format which might help users understand the architecture and design of light-platform.

 [Light-4j Components][]